juice-shop/multi-juicer/readme.md

 If you have awesome ideas on how to overcome these issues without a custom load balancer, please write us, we'd love to hear from you!

-### Why a seperate kubernetes deployment for every team?
+### Why a separate kubernetes deployment for every team?

 There are some pretty good reasons for this:

-- The ability delete the instances of a team separatly.
+- The ability delete the instances of a team separately.
 Scaling down safely, without removing instances of active teams, is really tricky with a scaled deployment.
 You can only choose the desired scale not which pods to keep and which to throw away.
 - To ensure that pods are still properly associated with teams after a pod gets recreated.
 This is a non problem with separate deployment and really hard with scaled deployments.
-- The ability to embed the teamname in the deployment name.
+- The ability to embed the team name in the deployment name.
 This seems like a stupid reason but make debugging SOOO much easier, with just using `kubectl`.

-### Did somebody acutally ask any of these questions?
+### Did somebody actually ask any of these questions?

 No 😉